-Returns Whether baseplate should trust the inbound edge context headers class baseplate.frameworks.pyramid.ServerSpanInitialized(request)
+Returns Whether baseplate should trust the inbound edge context headers class baseplate.frameworks.pyramid.ServerSpanInitialized(request) Event that Baseplate fires after creating the ServerSpan for a Request.

 Events

 Within its Pyramid integration, Baseplate will emit events at various stages of the request lifecycle that services can hook into.